Gunvor G. Ericson

 Gunvor Marianne Gustafsson Ericson (born 1960) is a Swedish politician and former member of the Riksdag, the national legislature.
 A member of the Green Party, she represented Södermanland County between October 2006 and September 2014.
 She was a substitute member of the Riksdag for Maria Wetterstrand between October 2004 and April 2005.
 She was leader of the Green Group in the Riksdag from September 2011 to March 2013.

-Ericson was appointed as a political advisor to the Cabinet Co-ordination Committee (Statsrådsberedningen) in October 2014.
+Ericson was appointed as a political advisor to the Prime Minister's Office (Statsrådsberedningen) in October 2014.
 She was later state secretary to Minister for the Environment Åsa Romson and state secretary to the Cabinet Co-ordination Committee.